June 6, 2021

 I have a pee bottle.
 A specially colored (orange-yellow, appropriately) Nalgene bottle that I would never mistake for any of my drinking bottles.
 I have it because when I was thinking ahead about riding in the desert, I had a minor panic attack about stepping out of the tent one night and onto a snake.
 What are the chances?
 Who the hell knows?
 I thought of it, so it could happen, so I needed an alternative.
 A little research, and there you are.
 Pee bottle.
 Do it in the tent and just be careful.
 I could handle that in Edgar, NE.

-In he end, there ere no bars to sleeping here, just some inconveniences.
+So in the end, there were no bars to sleeping here, just some inconveniences.
 If I wanted convenience, I should be on a completely different trip.
 Fine.

-So I rolled my bike next to a bench in the middle of the park and set up my tent remembering the phrase “open and notorious” from first-year Property, making it as obvious as possible to god and everybody that I was camping in the park with no restrooms, water, or electricity.
+I rolled my bike next to a bench in the middle of the park and set up my tent remembering the phrase “open and notorious” from my first-year Property course in law school, making it as obvious as possible to god and everybody that I was camping in the park with no restrooms, water, or electricity.
 I figured if the cops didn’t roust me by sundown, I’d move everything inside and take my chances.

 After the sun went down, the town was blissfully quiet.
 By far the quietest campground yet.
 Except for the trains.
 Freight trains and their whistles woke me up all night long.
 I have no idea how anyone in town could sleep through them.
 At one point, I heard two, at different pitches, and sort of braced for a big crash.
 It didn’t happen, but then I kept myself up for a while wondering if different trains had differently-pitched whistles and whether people could tell different trains from their sound.
 Such are the thoughts on a sleep-interrupted night.